Exploring the lifetime frontier with a beam-dump experiment at CiADS: Production modes and signal-event numbers

 \subsection{Proton bremsstrahlung}

 We compute the signal-event number in the proton-bremsstrahlung process with

-Here, the explicit expressions for the upper and lower limits of the $E_k$ integral are provided in Ref.~\cite{Du:2022hms}, and $\sigma_{pCu}$ is the total cross section between the beam proton and the copper dump, cf.~Sec.~\ref{subsubsec:model_pb}.
-Further, $\epsilon^{\text{PB}}_{\text{cut\&acc.}}(\cos{\theta_k},E_k)$ is the equivalent of $\epsilon_{\text{cut\&acc.}}^{i^\text{th}\gamma', \pi^0/\eta}$ now in the proton-bremsstrahlung case, and its computation follows closely Eq.~\eqref{eqn:cut_acc_individual} and Eq.~\eqref{eqn:acc}.
+Here, the explicit expressions for the upper and lower limits of the $E_k$ integral are provided in Ref.~\cite{Du:2022hms}, and $\sigma_{pCu}$ is the total cross section between the beam proton and the copper dump (see Sec.~\ref{subsubsec:model_pb}).
+Further, $\epsilon^{\text{PB}}_{\text{cut\&acc.}}(\cos{\theta_k},E_k)$ is the equivalent of $\epsilon_{\text{cut\&acc.}}^{i^\text{th}\gamma', \pi^0/\eta}$ of the meson-decay case, and its computation follows closely Eq.~\eqref{eqn:cut_acc_individual} and Eq.~\eqref{eqn:acc}.
 For the detailed calculation procedure of the production cross section of the dark photon in proton bremsstrahlung, see Sec.~\ref{subsubsec:model_pb}.